The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

-For stars that are different from the Sun, there are more uncertainties about the relationship between active region coverage and flare frequency, making flares a more difficult proxy to interpret for transmission spectroscopy analyses.

-Tracing flare energies on stars provides us with key information about the overall active region coverage on these stars.
+For stars that are different from the Sun, there are more uncertainties about the relationship between active region coverage and flare frequency, making flare frequency a more difficult proxy to interpret for transmission spectroscopy analyses.
+On the other hand, tracing flare energies on stars provides us with key information about the overall active region coverage on these stars.
+Studies of the spectral behavior of flares on M dwarfs are useful for constraining radiative-hydrodynamic flare models and thus areal coverages of active regions associated with flares \citep{Kowalski2013}.
 However, locating these active regions on the stellar surface is not possible from observing the flares alone, somewhat limiting our ability to infer the impact of these active regions on exoplanet transmission spectra.

 \citet{Doyle2018} find no correlation with rotational phase for any flares on M dwarfs, an interpretation matched by \citet{Feinstein2020} in an analysis of stars in young moving groups.
 These observations may suggest very large ($\approx$80\%) active-region filling factors are typical for M dwarfs and young stars, consistent with values inferred via spectroscopic methods of the young star LkCa4 \citep{Gully-Santiago2017}, or may suggest variations in the underlying relations between active-region size and flares on non-Sun-like stars.
-For M dwarfs, flares may primarily occur from smaller active regions spread across the entire photosphere, while the starspot modulations observed by \Kepler{} and \TESS{} may be tracing larger and more stable active regions or ``spot caps'' \citep{Hawley-14}.
+For M dwarfs, flares may primarily occur from smaller active regions spread across the entire photosphere, while the starspot modulations observed by \Kepler{} and \TESS{} may be tracing larger and more stable active regions or ``spot caps'' \citep{Hawley2014}.
 There is an opportunity for continued theoretical modeling of active regions on these stars to be combined with the additional photometry for young and low-mass stars that will be collected over the coming years with \TESS{} to more fully understand the relations between flares and active regions on stars different from the Sun.